PadmanabhanSaravanan/AmazonWebService/README.md

 ![image s3](image/s3-2.PNG)

-**7.**  Under Block Public Access settings for this bucket, choose the Block Public Access settings that you want to apply to the bucket.
+**Step7.**  Under Block Public Access settings for this bucket, choose the Block Public Access settings that you want to apply to the bucket.

 By default, all four Block Public Access settings are enabled.
 We recommend that you keep all settings enabled, unless you know that you need to turn off one or more of them for your specific use case.
-For more information about blocking public access, see [Blocking public access to your Amazon S3 storage](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-block-public-access.html).

 > Note
 >